-The legislation that governs cosmetics testing throughout the European Union (EU) is the 1976 Cosmetics Directive (76/768/EEC).
+Cosmetics testing throughout the European Union (EU) is under the 1976 Cosmetics Directive (76/768/EEC).

-After many years of campaigning by various animal-protection organisations, EU law was eventually changed in 2009 to ban the use of animals to test cosmetics or any of their ingredients.
+After many years of campaigning by various animal-protection organisations, EU law eventually changed in 2009.
+It banned the use of animals to test cosmetics or any of their ingredients.

-What does this really mean?
+What does this mean?

 However, many companies do use animal testing, even though US law does not require it.
 According to the Human Society of the United States:

-Aware of consumer feelings on animal testing, some companies use legal loop holes to take liberties with the language they use on their packaging.
+Aware of consumer feelings on animal testing, some companies use legal loopholes to take liberties with the wording on their packaging.

 - The same misleading statements can be found on companies’ websites.
 Statements like “no animal testing unless required to do so by law” means that the company may (directly or indirectly) test on animals to sell in certain countries.

 Cruelty-Free Makeup Brushes

-Alternatives to Animal Testing?
+Alternatives to Animal Testing

-Find Out More:
+Find Out More

-- European Coalition to End Animal Experiments (ECEAE)
+- European Coalition to End Animal Experiments (ECEAE).

-- Shop cruelty free with this free shopping guide
+- Shop cruelty free with this free shopping guide.

-- The Human Society of the United States and cosmetic testing information
+- The Human Society of the United States and cosmetic testing information.